lineality/Online_Voting_Using_One_Time_Pads/README.md

 -6.
 Software design problems that cause time, logistical, or reliability problems -7.
 Etc.

-Note: It may be important to consider both (unsuccessful) attempts and successful attacks.
-An unsuccessful attempt should likely be considered important and not ignored simply because it was not entirely successful.
-E.g. possibly considering attempts to be a unit of attack, not successes.
+Note: It may be important to consider both (unsuccessful) attempted-attacks and successful attacks.
+An unsuccessful attempted-attack should likely be considered important and not ignored simply because it was not entirely successful.
+E.g. possibly considering attack-attempts to be the unit in attack-space, not successful-attacks.

 ## Bad-agents
 1. A bad-agent will intercept one-time-pads: